What Is Data Quality?

 Descriptive solutions represent usually the first step in your digital transformation: collecting, processing and visualizing data.

-It all starts with data collection and processing to analyze your past performance.
+It all starts with data collection and processing to analyse your past performance.

 Let us take the example of the store distribution process of a fashion retail company.